 Some people may think that correcting the Star Trek first kiss myth is devaluing this important television moment, taking away from a milestone by being pedantic.

-Of course I mostly just care about the historical facts being presented but I also feel that by ignoring earlier kisses we are devaluing those historical milestones.
+Of course I am just trying to make sure historical facts are being truthfully presented but I also feel that by ignoring earlier kisses we are devaluing those historical milestones.

 History was being made and these occasions should also be properly be represented.